hughperkins/jeigen/README.md

 - have installed git
 - have installed ant
-- have installed cmake
+- have installed cmake, at least version 2.8.11.2
-- have installed Visual Studio C++ Express 2010 or Visual Studio C++ Express 2012
+- have installed Visual Studio C++ Express 2012

 Procedure
 ---------